glesica/intro-to-elixir/slides.md

   * Everything is a function
     * Inputs map to outputs
     * Given inputs guarantee the same outputs
+    * Emphasis on pure functions - no side effects
   * Variables don't vary (immutability)
   * Lots of recursion